iceman2100/AlgorandProjects/ARCHITECTURE.md

 # StreamFi Architecture Documentation

 This document describes the complete technical architecture of the StreamFi prototype.
-It covers system layers, execution flows, API details, environment setup, deployment paths, and design rationale.
+It covers system layers, execution flows, API details, environment setup, deployment paths, and design .

 ---